WeblateOrg/weblate/docs/admin/projects.rst

 .. versionchanged:: 3.2

-   Since the 3.2 release the interface for adding projects and components is included in Weblate, and no longer requires you to use :ref:`admin-interface`.
+   An interface for adding projects and components is included, and you no longer have to use :ref:`admin-interface`.

 .. versionchanged:: 3.4

-   As of 3.4, the process of adding components is multi staged, with automated discovery of most parameters.
+   The process of adding components is now multi staged, with automated discovery of most parameters.

-Based on your permissions, you can create new translation projects and components in Weblate.
-It is always permitted for superusers, and if your instance uses billing (e.g. like https://hosted.weblate.org/ see :ref:`billing`), you can also create those based on your plans allowance.
+Based on your permissions, new translation projects and components can be created.
+It is always permitted for superusers, and if your instance uses billing (e.g. like https://hosted.weblate.org/ see :ref:`billing`), you can also create those based on your plans allowance from the user account that manages billing.

 You can view your current billing plan on a separate page: